 Floodplain resources were investigated through review of Federal Emergency Management Agency (FEMA) National Flood Insurance Program (NFIP) mapping.
 It is depicted on FEMA NFIP Flood Insurance Rate Map Panel No. 33015C0439E, dated January 29, 2021.
 The Study Area includes those areas within approximately 200 feet of the proposed limits of construction disturbance of the Neil R. Underwood Bridge and its approaches.
+Executive Order (EO) 11988 - Floodplain Management, which directs federal agencies to avoid to the extent possible adverse impacts associated with floodplains and to avoid direct or indirect support of development in the floodplain, was consulted for project consistency.

 Several different flood zones are present including Zones AE, AO, VE and X (see Figure 22).
 The Project Site and areas to the west within Hampton Harbor are located within Zone AE.
 Zone AE are areas inundated by one-percent annual chance flooding (100-year flood), for which base flood elevations (BFE) have been determined.
 All BFE elevations are in NAVD88.
 The BFE at the bridge and within the harbor to the west is nine feet.
 Immediately east of the bridge, the Hampton Harbor Inlet is designated as Zone VE with a BFE of 14 feet; as one progresses further east towards the Atlantic Ocean, the BFE is 16 feet.
+Zone

-Zone VE are areas subject to inundation by the one percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
+VE are areas subject to inundation by the one percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
 North of the bridge is designated as Zone X, which is an area of minimal flood hazard that has been determined by FEMA to be outside of a special flood hazard area and is higher than the elevation of the 0.2 percent annual-chance (or 500-year) flood.
 The only area immediately north of the bridge in Hampton that is not within Zone X is the location of the Hampton State Pier.
 This area resides within Zone AE with a BFE of nine feet.